Special Accommodations Available

 Sensory Friendly Accommodations

-The ALPLM offers numerous resources to help visitors with developmental and learning disabilities, sensitivity to sensory overload, or Autism Spectrum Disorders enjoy their visit.
+The ALPLM offers numerous resources to help visitors with developmental and learning disabilities, sensory sensitivities, or Autism Spectrum Disorders enjoy their visit.
 Please use these resources to prepare for your visit to the ALPLM or use them during your visit to supplement your experience in the museum.

 Learn more about Social Story

 Sensory Map and Temperature Variations